xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 ### Human Content Pipeline Origins

-[Brandon Smith](https://twitter.com/phaeta) (BioDigital's lead systems architect AKA "The Wizard") began by exporting one of BioDigital's skeletal anatomy system models to COLLADA, which I then imported into SceneJS using one of my earlier open source [SceneJS asset server](https://github.com/xeolabs/scenejs-asset-server) experiments.
+[Brandon Smith](https://twitter.com/phaeta) (AKA "The Wizard") began by exporting one of BioDigital's models of the human skeletal system to COLLADA, which I then imported into SceneJS using one of my earlier open source [SceneJS asset server](https://github.com/xeolabs/scenejs-asset-server) experiments.
 <br><br>
-The model rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and thus the BioDigital flagship app was born.
+The 206 objects within that model rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and thus the BioDigital flagship app was born.
 <br><br>
 Our biggest challenge was getting the platform to work reliably across the various operating systems, browsers and GPUs, and so the next few years involved navigating patchy GPU support and a lot of "Aw Snap".
 We owe a lot to the work of